 The pharmacy is located in a residential area of Plymouth.
 It sells over-the-counter medicines and dispenses NHS and private prescriptions.
 And it delivers medicines to people's homes.
 The pharmacy team offers advice to people about minor illnesses and long-term conditions.
-The pharmacy offers services including Medicines Use Reviews (MURs), the NHS New Medicine Service (NMS) and flu vaccinations.
-The pharmacy offers services for drug misusers.
-It also supplies medicines in multi-compartment compliance aids to people living in their own homes.
+The pharmacy offers services including Medicines Use Reviews (MURs), the NHS New Medicines Service (NMS) and flu vaccinations.
+The pharmacy offers services for drug misusers and runs a needle exchange service.
+The pharmacy supplies medicines in multi-compartment compliance aids to people living in their own homes.